cphyc/ipyspaghetti/README.md

 ![Example image](example/demo.png)

 The project is based on the idea of data flows, represented as nodes in a graph.
-The graph describes how to load, modify and output data, where data is an abstraction that comprise files on disk, resources on the Internet, the result of a plot, etc. The underlying file format is a _valid Python file_ that contains a global variable named `___NODES`.
+The graph describes how to load, modify and output data, where data is an abstraction that comprise files on disk, resources on the Internet, the result of a plot, etc. The underlying file format is a _valid Python file_ that contains a global variable named `___GRAPH`.
 This variable is a string containing a JSON-formatted description of the graph.
 It can either be loaded in the development environment, or eventually be parsed entirely in Python and executed in headless environments (this *hasn't been coded yet*).

 The project aims to reuse as much as possible what's already been done for JupyterLab to allow a similar level of interactivity (including ipywidgets).